sooftware/kospeech/README.md

 )
 ```

-We use [KsponSpeech](http://www.aihub.or.kr/aidata/105) dataset which contains 1,000 hours korean voice data. and, our project is currently in progress.
+We use [KsponSpeech](http://www.aihub.or.kr/aidata/105) dataset which contains 1,000 hours korean voice data from [AI Hub](http://www.aihub.or.kr/).
-At present our top model has recorded an **85.16% CRR**, and we are working for a higher recognition rate.
+At present our model has recorded an **85.16% CRR**, and we are working for a higher recognition rate.

 Also our model has recorded **91.0% CRR** in [Kadi-zeroth dataset](https://github.com/goodatlas/zeroth).